henrymound/2018-Summer-Research/README.md

 # 2018 Summer Research
-This summer Professor Jason Grant and his research assistant, Henry Mound, are exploring the application of drone-based computer vision to crowd behavior analysis.
-Specifically, they are analyzing holistic motion of crowds to detect regions of dominant flow and to detect abnormal motion within the scene.
+This summer Professor Jason Grant and his research assistant, Henry Mound, are exploring the application of drone-based computer vision for crowd behavior analysis.
+Specifically, they are analyzing holistic motion of crowds to detect regions of dominant flow and to detect abnormal motion within a scene.
 By using a technique called optical flow, they are able to analyze the apparent motion of objects in a scene by calculating the displacement vectors between points in consecutive frames of video.
-Increasingly ubiquitous surveillance of massive crowds at sporting events, concerts, amusement parks, airports, and other venues motivates a growing desire to process and analyze crowd scenes.

 The team is working with various hardware configurations and computer vision platforms.
-Their findings will help inform what technologies Professor Grant will teach in his new class, , which will be offered beginning in the Spring semester of 2019.
+Their findings will help inform what technologies Professor Grant will teach in his new robotics class, which will be offered beginning in the Spring semester of 2019.

 ## Tello
 *All Go files that give live video require mplayer.*